gavinsimpson/fromthebottomoftheheap/publications/index.md

 Below is a list of my research publications covering papers in peer-reviewed journals and book chapters.
 See my institution [web site](http://www.ucl.ac.uk/~ucfagls/) for details of project reports and other publications, and if you are interested, see my [Google Scholar](http://scholar.google.com) [profile](http://scholar.google.co.uk/citations?user=BFuK-JEAAAAJ).

+1. Seddon, A., Mackay, A., Baker, A., and 66 others (submitted) Looking forward through the past.
+Identification of fifty priority research questions in palaeoecology. *Journal of Ecology*.
 1. Birks, H.J.B., & **Simpson, G.L.** (2013) ['Diatoms and pH reconstruction' (1990) revisited](http://dx.doi.org/10.1007/s10933-013-9697-7). *Journal of Paleolimnology* **49**(3), 361&ndash;371.
 1. Battarbee, R.W., **Simpson, G.L.**, Shilland, E.M., Flower, R.J., Kreiser, A., Yang, H., & Clarke, G. (in press) [Recovery of UK lakes from acidification: An assessment using combined palaeoecological and contemporary diatom assemblage data](http://dx.doi.org/10.1016/j.ecolind.2012.10.024). *Ecological Indicators*.
 2. Battarbee, R.W., Anderson, N.J., Bennion, H., & **Simpson, G.L.** (2012) [Combining limnological and palaeolimnological data to disentangle the effects of nutrient pollution and climate change on lake ecosystems: problems and potential](http://dx.doi.org/10.1111/j.1365-2427.2012.02860.x). *Freshwater Biology* **57**(10), 2091&ndash;2106.